Photo - Paul Keevil, England

 Current UK Litters

-There are no current Dandie Litters on the Kennel Club Website
+There are 4 current Dandie Litters on the Kennel Club Website

 Advice from the Kennel Club on buying a puppy: